aaronpierce/pysendsms/README.md

 sms = pysendsms.SMS('<username>@gmail.com', '<app-password>')
 ```

-Create an Contact object using the persons phone number and select a carrier from the avaible options.
+Create an Contact object using the persons phone number and select a carrier from the available options.

 CARRIERS is a dictionary loaded from a json file in the project that can be checked for available carriers that can be used for messaging.